blakeanneberg/hugo_blakeanneberg.com/content/posts/Early_Cold_Run.md

 I am really happy I did the run even though I was slow and I had to do loops to avoid construction.

 I think it goes back to the being Stoic and having a routine.
 Just keep doing the routine.

+Finally, I have not worked as hard on Boot.dev and CCNA study.
+I feel bad about it, but I am glad I have been busy with the Train game and training for triathlon.